New York real estate has its worst quarter in 6 years – and there could be more pain ahead

 Before we go on with this story, there are a few things you need to understand about the Smitheys.
 The first is that Zach is an artist and that informs his remodeling projects.
 “For me and my art, it’s all about the process, not the end result,” he says.
 “This house is just like a big sculpture project.
 I figured it out as I went along, and the journey was more important than the destination.
 In the end, we have something we couldn’t have imagined at the beginning if we had had a hard and fast goal we were aiming at.”

 The second thing you need to know is that he and his wife appear to be the types who see things differently.
-For example, what mere mortals consider a packing pallet, this couple sees as a building opportunity/free wood.
+For example, what mere mortals consider a packing pallet or purchasing low cost pallets for businesses, this couple sees as a building opportunity/free wood.
 “The great thing is that once people know you think this way, they seek you out and unload stuff,” says Zach.
 Indeed, when they talk about the home, very little is new and explanations are peppered with phrases like: “My friend was remodeling a house and had to get rid of a lot of brick” or “My friend’s wife works at a JCPenney that cancelled a remodel and had a lot of extra materials.”

 Finally, this is a couple that’s seemingly unfazed by things they don’t initially know how to do.
 He’s an artist and she had worked as a massage therapist—but they didn’t hesitate to purchase and operate a restaurant (Miss Aimee B’s Tea Room & Gallery), something they’d never done before.
 She later founded Brie’s Protein Bars, a health food company.
 They apply this can-do attitude to remodeling; so having no direct experience with container buildings was no problem.